 Dolphin Training Courses and Classes Overview

 Although there are no formal dolphin training courses available, aspiring dolphin trainers usually enroll in marine science or oceanography degree programs.
-This article highlights the courses that are typically offered in these types of academic programs.
+Read on to explore the courses that are typically offered in these types of academic programs.

 To get the education necessary to become a dolphin trainer, students may earn a bachelor's degree in marine science or a graduate degree in biological oceanography.
 Courses in these programs introduce students to marine biology, ocean ecosystems and mammalogy.